Healthy Living Tips For Your New Pup

 3. Give Them Plenty Of Exercise

 Exercise is just as important for puppies as it is for adults!
 Exercise keeps their bodies healthy and helps keep their minds active by providing them with stimulating activities such as fetching balls or tugging ropes with their owners.
 Be mindful not to overdo it, though; puppies should not exercise for more than five minutes for every month of their age.
 For example, a puppy that is three months old should only do fifteen minutes of exercise.
+When pets like German Shepherd protection dogs get older, you can take them on much longer walks.
 This excludes any free play where they entertain themselves.

 4. Socialize Early On